 Everyone reaches their limit at a certain point.
 Sometimes you just need to curse out loud, and swear to the heavens.

 French people are not afraid of cursing.
 If you live in Paris, this might be more often than not.
-The crowded metros, constant traffic jams, everyone is always in a rush and can be quite angry and aggressive about it.
+The crowded metros, constant traffic jams, everyone is always in a rush and can be quite angry and aggressive about it, especially if a cultural taboo has been broken.
 It is why Parisians have a reputation for being rude.

 I wouldn’t recommend you throw these around at the office, or if you are trying to get good service at a restaurant because that server will immediately retaliate back.
 Use in moderation, as with all things.

-Without further ado, my best French curses and swear words for you to enjoy.
+Without further ado, here are the best French curses and swear words for you to enjoy.
+Allons-y!

 Merde can be used in many circumstances such as: